Navigation design: Almost everything you need to know

 “A well-designed business program must make its structure and organization as clear as possible.
 Users don’t want to waste time solving the mystery of where resources and information are hidden.”

-It’s the same for navigation design on the web and in apps.
+The same principle applies to navigation design on the web and in apps.
 Without a good navigation system in place, users will struggle and leave, possibly never returning.

 There exist many mechanisms to help users navigate.
 Many products will use a combination of these mechanisms in their designs because some patterns work better depending on the circumstances at hand.